schlatterbeck/pgapack/docs/sphinx/part2.rst

 directions are in the objective space and the Das/Dennis points are generated dynamically in each generation.

-Note that by default when no population size if specified, NSGA-III uses the number of points defined by the reference points and reference directions for the population size.
+Note that by default when no population size is specified, NSGA-III uses the number of points defined by the reference points and reference directions for the population size.